I promised the Cheryl Atkins audio, and I just, I didn't get to it.

 As F. Chuck Todd says, when did nothing happening become breaking news?

-That is actually a good question, and it answer sums up what's become of the news.
+And the answer sums up what's become of the news.

-Here's Haraldo's answer.
+Here's Geraldo's answer.

-My favorite theory, the 5% theory is that because of some secret passenger or some secret cargo, the aircraft was hijacked and landed someplace.
+My favorite theory, the 5% theory, is that because of some secret passenger or some secret cargo, the aircraft was hijacked and landed someplace.

 Not to take off again to be used as a weapon, but just to get it someplace so they could get to the secret passenger with a secret cargo.

-Now, this sounds strangely vaguely similar to what I am holding in my nicotine-stained fingers, formerly nicotine-stained fingers, and the ChICOMs had prepared a summary, and this is what the Kremlin has.
+Now, This sounds strangely, vaguely similar to what I am holding in my nicotine-stained fingers, formerly nicotine-stained fingers, and the CHICOMS had prepared a summary, and this is what the Kremlin has.

 And it is that the Navy.